 So, you’ve been living in the UK for a while and now you’re ready to swap your international driving licence for a British one.
 But how do you do that? 🤔 We’re here to guide you through the process, step by step….

 1. Who can exchange a foreign licence for a UK licence?

 - Only United Kingdom residents can exchange their foreign licence for a British one.
 That means you’ll need a permanent address in Great Britain that you’ve lived in for at least 185 days.

-- European drivers who reach 70 years old.
-Until their 70th birthday, drivers whose licence was issued in the European Economic Area are allowed to drive on their full valid licence as if they were at home
+- European drivers who are 70 years or older will need to exchange their international licence for a British one.
+Until their 70th birthday, drivers whose licence was issued in the European Economic Area are allowed to drive on their full valid licence as if they were at home.

 - Northern Irish drivers whose licence was issued after 1st of January 1976 are allowed to exchange it at anytime... for free!

 - Are you from Jersey, Guernsey or the Isle of Man?
 The UK will allow you to exchange your licence if it was issued on or after the 1st of April 1991.

 Designated countries are: Andorra, Australia, Barbados, British Virgin Islands, Canada, Falkland Islands, Faroe Islands, Gibraltar, Hong Kong, Japan, Monaco, New Zealand, Republic of Korea, Singapore, South Africa, Switzerland and Zimbabwe.